 Yes.
-AWS Data Exchange’s Product Publishing Guidelines and Terms and Conditions for AWS Marketplace Providers restrict certain categories of data.
+Publishing guidelines for listing products on AWS Data Exchange and Terms and Conditions for AWS Marketplace Providers restrict certain categories of data.
 Unless a provider is enrolled in the Extended Provider Program, data products listed on AWS Data Exchange may not include information that can be used to identify any person, except information that is already legally available to the public, such as newspaper articles, open court records, public company filings, or public online profiles.
 For more information about the Extended Provider Program, please contact AWS Support.

 Q: Can I remove a product that I published from the catalog?

 Yes.
-You can un-publish a product at any time.
-Un-publishing a product ensures that no new subscribers are able to view and subscribe to your product, including auto-renewal cancellation for existing subscribers.
-You will need to keep data current for any existing subscribers until each subscription expires.
+You can unpublish a product at any time to ensure that no new subscribers are able to view and subscribe to your product, including auto-renewal cancellation for existing subscribers.
+You'll need to keep data current for any existing subscribers until each subscription expires.

 Q: What happens if I need to remove data from AWS Data Exchange?

 You can remove or change the price or Data Subscription Agreement (DSA) of a product at any time, although existing subscriptions will remain in effect until their next renewal.
-If a data provider erroneously publishes data, you can open a support case here to have the data un-published.
+If a data provider erroneously publishes data, you can open a support case open a support case to have the data unpublished.

 Q: How do I know who is subscribing to the data I have listed on AWS Data Exchange?